 If you haven't filed 3 years worth of tax returns then it will be based on whatever you have submitted in that timeframe.
 If you're newly self employed then if you can't provide a tax return with income on it, you won't be paid.
 It won't depend on you proving your business has been adversely impacted by coronavirus.
 This means you can claim the grant even if you continue to work.

 Of note, the grant is based on income, not turnover, meaning if you have significant expenses then you may struggle to cover them and have any income left over.
-Furthermore the scheme won't be in place till June meaning many will struggle to make do till then.

 The Chancellor has put together a £750 million coronavirus support package for charities that support the vulnerable and provide key services during the lockdown.
 In total £360m of funding to be directly allocated to charities providing these front line services.